SadProcessor/HandsOnBloodHound/SampleData/ReadMe.md

-This is the BloodHound Sample Data for the Workshop exercise.
+This is the BloodHound Sample Data for the Workshop exercises.